 Create a Rule

 In order to use rules applied, first you need a rule.
-In our example, the rule should be: payoff = $0.00.
-Now we need to convert that to a rule that LoanPro can understand.
+In our example, the rule should be that payoff is equal to zero.
+Now we need to convert that to a Clojure rule that LoanPro can understand.
 We’ll start by navigating to Settings > Company > Rules Manager within your company account.

 Clickto add a new rule.